-- (1) In performing Maintenance, the Concessioner must minimize the use of hazardous substances, hazardous waste, universal waste, and miscellaneous Maintenance waste to the extent feasible. - (2) The Concessioner must provide secondary containment for storage of hazardous substances in situations with a reasonable potential for discharge to the environment.
-At a minimum, the Concessioner must provide secondary containment for hazardous substances located in outside storage areas and interior storage areas near exterior doorways or floor drains. - (3) The Concessioner must provide an inventory of hazardous substances to the Service annually in accordance with Section 6(d)(1) of the Contract.
-The inventory must identify each substance, location, and amount stored. - (4) The Concessioner must, to the extent feasible, recycle hazardous waste, universal waste, and miscellaneous Maintenance waste including, but not limited to, used oil, used oil contaminated

-- with refrigerant, used solvents, used antifreeze, paints, used batteries, and used fluorescent lamps (including CFLs). - (5) The Concessioner must obtain approval from the Service for hazardous waste, universal waste, and miscellaneous Maintenance waste storage area siting and designs. - (6) The Concessioner must follow conditionally exempt small quantity generator (CESQG) requirements, as defined in federal regulations, related to container labeling, storage, accumulation times, use of designated disposal facilities, contingency planning, training, and recordkeeping. - (7) The Concessioner must, irrespective of its hazardous waste generator status, manage universal waste (i.e., it must store, label, train employees, and dispose of universal waste) in accordance with federal universal waste regulations. - (8) The Concessioner must store all flammable hazardous substances materials in UL approved flammable storage cabinets, rooms, or buildings as defined by the National Fire Prevention Association. - (9) The Concessioner will notify the Teton Interagency Dispatch Center immediately when a hazardous or non-hazardous chemical or biological product is released.
-Proper corrective, cleanup, and safety actions must be implemented immediately.
+- (1) In performing Maintenance, the Concessioner must minimize the use of hazardous substances, hazardous waste, universal waste and miscellaneous maintenance waste to the extent feasible. - (2) The Concessioner must provide secondary containment for hazardous substances storage in situations in which there is a reasonable potential for discharge to the environment.
+At a minimum, the Concessioner must provide secondary containment for hazardous substances located in outside storage areas, in interior storage areas in the proximity of exterior doorways or floor drains. - (3) The Concessioner must provide an inventory of hazardous substances to the Service annually in accordance with Section 6(d)(1) of the Contract.
+The inventory must identify each substance, location, and amounts stored. - (4) The Concessioner must, to the extent feasible, recycle hazardous waste, universal waste, and miscellaneous Maintenance waste including, but not limited to, used oil, used oil contaminated with refrigerant, used solvents, used antifreeze, paints, used batteries, and used fluorescent lamps (including CFLs). - (5) The Concessioner must obtain approval from the Service for hazardous waste, universal waste, and miscellaneous maintenance waste storage area siting and designs. - (6) The Concessioner must follow conditionally exempt small quantity generator (CESQG) requirements, as defined in federal regulations, related to container labeling, storage, accumulation times, use of designated disposal facilities, contingency planning, training, and recordkeeping. - (7) The Concessioner must, irrespective of its hazardous waste generator status, manage universal waste (i.e., it must store, label, train employees, and dispose of universal waste) in accordance with federal universal waste regulations - (8) The Concessioner must store all flammable hazardous substances materials in UL-approved flammable storage cabinets, rooms, or buildings as defined by the National Fire Prevention Association. - (9) The Concessioner will notify the Teton Interagency Dispatch Center without delay when a release of hazardous or non-hazardous chemical or biological product occurs.
+Proper corrective, cleanup and safety actions must be implemented immediately.